Faculty Grants

 - May 1, 2024, for Spring 2025 events

 Faculty are highly encouraged to seek supplementary support from their home departments and other units in conjunction with funding requests made to the Institute.
-The proposed speaker’s expertise must be related to Asia and aligned with the Institute’s mission.
+The proposed speaker’s/speakers' expertise must be related to Asia and aligned with the Institute’s mission.

 Speaker Series